schurhammer/gig/DESIGN.md

   - Ref is just a wrapper for a unique integer, used to look up reference cells
   - TypeVar is either Bound with a type or Unbound with a type variable id
   - A Type is either a VariableType or a concrete type.
 A VariableType holds a Ref.
-We change the value corresponding to a Ref to simulate mutating a mutable reference.
+We update the map entry corresponding to the Ref to simulate mutating a mutable reference.
 3. The modules map
   - This lets you look up modules by name.
 Inside the modules is information